NorESMhub/NorESM/doc/access/download_code.rst

 ::

-instead of <noresm-base>, you can use the directory name you like.
-The <noresm-base> folder contains the latest version of the released code.
+where <noresm-base> is the name of the directory where the latest version of the releasted code will be stored.
+You can replace <noresm-base> with the directory name you like.

+Enter the <noresm-base> folder:

 ::